brianspiering/quotes_from_me/README.md

 "Data is the world's best regularizer."

-"Analytics is combinatorial, time is linear."

-"Most problems in Data Science can be solved with Bayes Theorem, a hashtable, and a database."
+"Most problems in Data Science can be solved with a hashtable, a database, and Bayes Theorem."

 "Dockerized is the new serialized."